 Yes, the Rialto serves beer, wine and cocktails in addition to energy drinks, various sodas, and good old-fashioned water.
 Service of alcoholic beverages is of course limited to those 21 years of age and older, and strictly enforced.

 We don’t have much in the way of food offerings, but we have a popcorn machine and a fine assortment of chips available for snacking.
-Besides, you really want to check out any of the fine establishments nearby, including but not limited to the Cup Cafe at Hotel Congress, Thunder Canyon Brewery, Maynard’s Market & Kitchen, Penca, Good Oak Bar (serves food as well!), Obon, Fired Pie, Hub Restaurant & Creamery, Playground, and Empire Pizza.
+Besides, you really want to check out any of the fine establishments nearby, including but not limited to the Cup Cafe at Hotel Congress, Thunder Canyon Brewery, Maynard’s Market & Kitchen, Diablo Burger, Penca, Good Oak Bar (serves food as well!), Obon, Fired Pie, Hub Restaurant & Creamery, Playground, the Coronet at the Coronado, Downtown Kitchen and Bar, and Empire Pizza.
 Those are all within 100 yards.
 Within 1/2 mile of Rialto there are another couple dozen restaurants.
 Seriously, if you want to get a bite before or after the show, and be within walking distance, there’s probably no better place in any city anywhere — we have an embarrassment of culinary riches right outside our front door.
 It’s awesome.

 Practice, practice, practice.

 Here it is on Google maps with some very fine nearby food and beverage establishments, as well as the locations of the three nearby parking garages, including two within 50 yards of the front entrance.

 Click anywhere on this site where you see the sweet “Tickets” ticket icon (it changes color on hover!
 TECH!) to buy tickets to that event via our provider Ticketmaster.
 You can also buy them via our Facebook page on the “Buy Tickets” tab, which also connects via Ticketmaster.